Dynamical phase transitions of information flow in random quantum circuits

 \emph{Dynamics of Quantum Information. }Coherent information quantifies the reliably transmitted qubits through a noisy quantum channel.
 In quantum communication, it characterizes the quantum channel capacity when the encoding scheme is optimal \citep{barnumInformationTransmissionNoisy1998,holevoQuantumChannelsTheir2012}.
 In quantum error correction, it upper bounds the number of qubits that can be recovered \citep{schumacherQuantumDataProcessing1996}.
 Using coherent information as a quantum counterpart of the Holevo information, we compare classical and quantum information dynamics.

-The encoding scheme for quantum information is similar to that for the classical information.
+We now study the quantum information flow with similar encoding scheme to that for the classical information.
 The only difference is that the initial state of the source would be an ensemble $\rho^{\mathcal{S}}=\left(\frac{1}{2}I\right)^{\otimes S}$.
 This is equivalent to mixing the pure states $\left\{ \ket{\psi_{i}}\right\} _{i=1}^{2^{S}}$ in the classical information model.
-The random circuit $U$ and tracing out the environment $\mathcal{E}$ form a quantum channel.
+Applying random circuit $U$ and tracing out the environment $\mathcal{E}$ form a quantum channel.
 The resulting coherent information $C^{\mathcal{M}}$ can be calculated as \citep{schumacherQuantumDataProcessing1996,leditzkyDephrasureChannelSuperadditivity2018}